About Chase First BankingSM

 Account services Opens in a new window

-Add alerts, replace or lock/unlock a card and more
+Add alerts, replace or lock/unlock a debit card and more

 Frequently asked questions

-Chase First Banking is a banking account for teens and kids opened by parents that helps families digitally manage spending and provides opportunities for kids to learn and practice the basics of personal finance by using a debit card in their name.
+Chase First Banking is a banking account for kids ages 6-17 and designed with kids 6-12 in mind, opened by parents, that helps families digitally manage spending and provides opportunities for kids to learn and practice the basics of money management by using a debit card in their name.
 It can be accessed virtually anywhere with the Chase Mobile® appsame page link to footnote reference 1 or on chase.com.

 Chase First Banking accounts come with a number of unique features for both parents and kids.